Make a Butterfly Gnome Pattern for a Cute DIY Spring Gnome in a Wheelbarrow!

 Tips to Make This DIY Spring Gnome

 • If making all these tiny cuts isn’t your thing, or if you would like to batch-out the cutting when making a ton of gnomes, you can grab the Wild Gnome Pattern with cut files for Cricut or Silhouette.
-If you don’t have a cutting machine, the printable pattern for the wild gnome is here.

-• The little butterflies I used are readily available at the craft stores, too, but I found (after I made my butterfly gnome, of course) this cute set of really inexpensive butterflies here that are perfect for adding to your spring gnome!
+• The little butterflies I used are readily available at the craft stores, too, but I found (after I made my butterfly gnome, of course) this cute set of really inexpensive butterflies that are perfect for adding to your spring gnome!

 Pink blue and cream butterfly covered gnome with a white faux fur beard in a wheelbarrow with flowers in front of white wood background.